RenRenNg/ROS2_Humble_Learning/ROS2_Humble_FULL.md

 Each package is an independent unit.
 For example, in one application you could have one package that will handle a camera, another package that will run the wheels of your robot, and yet another one that will handle motion planning for the robot in the environment.
 cd ~/ros2_ws/src/
-ros2 pkg create my_py_pkg --build-type ament_python --dependencies rclpy
+ros2 pkg create my_py_pkg --build-type ament_python --dependencies rclpy  #py verison ros2 pkg create my_cpp_pkg --build-type ament_cmake --dependencies rclcpp  #cpp version
 ##### **Inside my_py_pkg**
 Inside my_py_pkg > my_py_pkg: This is where you write the py codes.
 Inside package.xml: FIll up license if you publishing the code, dependencies, build type